Getting Started

 Your task is saved as a local draft in aitasks/new/.
 Select “Finalize now” to assign it a permanent ID and commit to git.

-Use arrow keys to navigate, Shift+arrows to move tasks between columns, and Enter to view task details.
+Press j from any TUI and select board to open the kanban view of your tasks.
+Use the arrow keys to navigate, Shift+arrows to move tasks between columns, and Enter to view task details.
 See the Board documentation for the full guide.

 /aitask-pick